Estimating the size and distribution of networked populations with snowball sampling: Proof

-After sampling a population size $N$ from the corresponding posterior distribution presented in \eqref{postNblock}, we now make use in the augmentation procedure of the labels $1,2,...,n$ solely for imputation purposes.
-We continue with the observed graph data labeled $d_0 = \{\text{S}, \underline{C}\unb{S},Y_{\text{S}_0,U}\}$ where $U$ is a hypothetical population of size equal to that most recently sampled.
+After sampling a population size $N$ from the corresponding posterior distribution presented in Expression (4), we now make use of the labels $1,2,...,N$ in the augmentation procedure solely for imputation purposes.
+We continue with the observed graph data labeled $d_{Obs'} = \{\text{S}, \underline{C}\unb{S},Y_{S\setminus S_W,U}\}$ where $U$ is a hypothetical population of size equal to that most recently sampled.

-The probability distribution of $\underline{C}\ub{s}$, given $d_0$, is obtained as
+The probability distribution of $\underline{C}\ub{s}$ given $d_{Obs'}$ is obtained as

 We note here that $\underline{C}\ub{S}$ is dropped from the first term since the snowball sampling design, which is adaptive in nature, only depends on the information collected in the sample (see \citet{Thompson1996} for further details).
 We now have